Top-seeded Gonzaga rallies in 2nd half to beat Memphis 82-78

 Trailing at the half for only the fourth time this season, Gonzaga leaned on its star junior to reach its seventh straight Sweet 16.
 The Bulldogs (28-3) will face No. 4 seed Arkansas in the West Region semifinals on Thursday in San Francisco.

+“What I said was, no matter what happens, no matter what the score is, win or lose, this could very well be the last 20 minutes of basketball you ever play, and go out with no regrets,” Timme recalled.

+That was the G-rated version.
+But his point was made and the Bulldogs responded.

-Andrew Nembhard added 23 points for the Bulldogs, Rasir Bolton scored 17 and Gonzaga never trailed after a basket from Timme and Bolton’s 3-pointer with 10 minutes remaining that made it 61-57.
+Andrew Nembhard added 23 points, Rasir Bolton scored 17 and Gonzaga never trailed after a basket from Timme and Bolton’s 3-pointer with 10 minutes remaining that made it 61-57.

+“The way we came out fighting in the second half I thought it was more who we are,” Gonzaga coach Mark Few said.
+“And then we just did a great job down the stretch executing all our late game stuff.”

-But Memphis (22-11) didn’t go away.
+Memphis (22-11) didn’t go away despite Gonzaga’s surge.
 The Tigers pulled even at 66 on DeAndre Williams’ basket.
 After Nembhard’s 3 put the Bulldogs up 76-69, the Tigers still made it a one-possession game with 32 seconds left on Lester Quinones’ 3-pointer.

 Nembhard, the only consistent free-throw shooter for Gonzaga on the night, made four at the foul line in the final 25 seconds.